-The Planning etc. (Scotland) Act 2006, together with a review of Scottish Planning Policy, delivered a programme of policy reviews which centres upon an integrated Local Development Plan.
 The emphasis for the Clackmannanshire Housing Strategy is to support consolidated planning, setting clear targets for affordable housing and consistency of policy between planning and housing.

 The Housing System

 The demand for housing continues to grow as household numbers rise but the recession has reduced the volume of new houses being built, as developers struggle to finance new housing projects.